Last Updated: October 17, 2021

 Things to Do Before Starting the Oh Crap Potty Training Method:

 - Decide on your method or approach – As mentioned, we decided on the Oh Crap Potty Training Method – some people call it the three day method.
 I would call it more like the 5-7 day method.
 As the “three” is more about blocks and different kids will take shorter or longer time to get through the blocks of understanding.
 Block 1 – your kid is naked from the waist down.
 They can use the potty (not necessarily self-prompted, but makes it to the potty).
 Block 2 – Your kid is wearing pants, but no undies (commando).
 You’re still mainly at home or very short outings like a walk around the block etc. Block 3 – Your kid is still commando and you take bigger outings – play dates, go to the store etc. After a few weeks you introduce undies to the mix.
 Theory being that undies under pants feel like a diaper to them.
 Memory is a powerful thing so they’re likely to have fewer accidents if commando.
 Call it what you want, we’re all just trying to get our kids to pee and poop in a potty.
 Some people also call it “toilet learning”, like in Montessori circles.
 I also really like that this book agreed with my belief that boys are not harder to potty train.
 It’s more of a personality thing than anything else – not gender related.
 On that note.
 Note: it’s really important that any other primary caregiver is on board with the method you choose.
 That means you should both read the Oh crap potty training book (or whatever method you choose)!
 There’s also an audio book.
 I read the ebook version.
-My husband read the first couple chapters and then switched to the audio version so he could listen to it during the commute.
+My husband read the first couple chapters and then switched to the audio version so he could listen to it during the commute, and also listen to the common issues parts.
 After listening to the oh crap potty training audio book, he actually had a sense of urgency about potty training.

 - Pick a date!
 After reading the oh crap potty training book, we picked a date a few weeks out – on a three day weekend.
 We started on a Friday, so turned it into a 4 day weekend.
 Life is always going to be busy.
 Potty training seems more ideal in the summer (or even spring), but potty training in winter was actually great timing.
 Winter/January specifically is a good down-time for us.
 It’s between traveling or family trips, he doesn’t have any kid classes scheduled (like swim class), and we don’t have a lot of social events on the calendar [yet]!
 Plus, the last thing I want to do in summer is be stuck inside for a week during wonderful weather.
-And it’s in that sweet spot that the oh crap potty training book mentions of 20-30 months.
+And it’s in that sweet spot that the oh crap potty training book mentions of 20-30 months of age.

 - Temporarily move anything that will stress you out if you have to clean it.
 We did this a few days before the start date so he wasn’t alarmed that his house and things were being taken away.
 We have hardwood floors, so most of the flooring will be fine if we get to any messes right away.
 But we rolled up our dining room rug, as it would be extra work to clean.
 We also rolled up half of the living room rug and tucked it under the couch front.
 This gave us more play space that wouldn’t require extra cleaning.
 Some people do use plastic liners all over the house.
 I wasn’t crazy about that idea from a waste perspective.
 I also didn’t want our whole house to be a slip n slide or be super different feeling.
 Like wake up on potty training day and it looks like we’re moving house etc. He’s very in-tune with any changes made to the house.
 So we started moving things the week before, nothing was drastically different the morning we started.